juliandresbv/tyba-be-test-rest-api/README.md

 > **Note:** The foreign keys definition can be found on the `./db/scripts/create-schema.sql` script, but they were not included for simplicity and consistencies-issues avoidance.

+#### Scripts

+The database definition and data-fill SQL scripts can be found on the `./db/scripts` folder.

 ### About external data providers

 #### Data provider